 We also gratefully acknowledge the support and encouragement we have received from our honoured Principal and revered colleagues at the different stages of the work.
+Sincere thanks to our colleague Dr. Broti Gayen of Department of Bengali for editing the language of the two Bengali articles and helping the authors to make necessary corrections.
 We will consider this initiative to be a success if the students, researchers and teachers can enrich their knowledge bases from its discourses and are encouraged to participate actively in similar endeavours in future.